west-code-development/West/CONTRIBUTING.md

 ## Version control

 All changes in a pull request should be closely related.
 Multiple change sets that are loosely coupled should be proposed in separate pull requests.
 Use a consistent style for writing code.
-The pull request should be merged in the `develop` branch.

 ## Features